 How awe impacts decision-making:

-- You’ll feel more satisfied.
-According to a Stanford University study, you feel more satisfied with your achievements and status in life.
+- You feel more satisfied with your achievements and status.
 In fact, you feel more accomplished and fulfilled.

-- You’ll be present.
-The same study found that when you feel a sense of awe, you are brought to the present.
-Your sense of time fades and you are more focused than usual on what’s happening right now, in that exact moment.
+- You’re present.
+When you feel a sense of awe, you’re brought to the present.
+Your sense of time fades, and you’re more focused than usual on what’s happening right now, in that exact moment.

-- You’ll be more giving.
-The study also found that people who experienced awe were more giving of their time and more willing to help others.
+- You’re more giving.
+People who experience awe are more giving of their time and more willing to help others.